 Amanda also calls out that choosing a protein powder over a pre-made shake gives you the opportunity to get creative with your protein intake.

 “Once upon a time, when I was obsessed with clean eating and macros, I learned to make pudding with casein.
 All you do is mix it with less liquid than usual.
 Let me tell you: This stuff tastes damn near like Jell-O chocolate pudding out of the little plastic tubs when mixed to mimic pudding.
 It’s so good!
-I actually crave this,” she says.
+I actually crave this,” she says, rating the taste a perfect 5 out of 5.

 RELATED: Best Casein Protein Powder